Anyolite/anyolite/README.md

 #### Bugfixes

-* [X] Fixed erros when naming mrb_state instances anything other than 'mrb'
+* [X] Fixed erros when naming MrbState instances anything other than 'mrb'

 ### Future updates